The major is organized around a sequence of required courses:

 Students majoring in anthropology are encouraged to consider an academic program abroad during their junior year.
 In the past, majors have spent a term or year in Chile, China, Costa Rica, Ecuador, India, Kenya, Mexico, Nepal, Senegal, and South Africa.
 Students planning to spend the junior year abroad should take at least one but preferably two courses in anthropology during the sophomore year.
 Students should discuss their study abroad plans with advisers, particularly if they wish to do a special studies or senior thesis upon their return.
 For more information, visit the Study Abroad page.

-Majors interested in biological anthropology or additional courses in archaeology may take advantage of the excellent resources in this area at the University of Massachusetts and Hampshire College.
+Majors interested in biological anthropology or additional courses in archaeology may take advantage of the excellent resources in this area at the University of Massachusetts and Hampshire College, and should consult with Professor Elizabeth Klarich for more information.

 Special Studies Options